 But if you’re looking for a specific photo a client needs, then these stock photo agencies will be your best bet in finding those rare historic and vintage photos you can’t get anywhere else.
 Some are free because they’ve now entered the public domain, or they are offered by the U.S. Library of Congress, and some will cost you something to use, so make sure you always find copyright information and how you can use these images before putting them into use for a client or one of your projects.

-- The Getty Images Archival photos is a vast collection of vintage and historical photos that range from political movements of the 1930s to present day photos of celebrities and political figures.
-The Getty Image archive also has collections from Time and Life magazines, and historical images created in the early 1800s to present day with their Hulton Archive.
-It also has the Retrofile collection, unique stock imagery from the 1930’s to 1970’s of authentic photos from the past.
+- The Getty Images Archival photos is a vast collection of vintage and historical photos that range from political movements of the 1930s to present-day photos of celebrities and political figures.
+The Getty Image Archive also has collections from Time and Life magazines, and historical images created in the early 1800s to the present day with their Hulton Archive.
+It also has the Retrofile collection, unique stock imagery from the 1930s to 1970s of authentic photos from the past.
 From pictures of Ernest Hemingway drinking vodka to the birth of Punk Rock in England, the Getty Image archive is one of the most extensive and rare collections of vintage photos that can’t be found anywhere else.
 Read our Getty Images review here.

 There are also some other stock photo agencies where you can do a photo search for historic and rare vintage photos, but the resources mentioned above will yield you the best results when it comes to finding historic and vintage stock photos.

-It is your responsibility to make sure that any vintage and historical photos you use are ok to use, and to contact the copyright owner to make sure that you can, otherwise you are using someone else’s content illegally.
+It is your responsibility to make sure that any vintage and historical photos you use are okay to use and to contact the copyright owner to make sure that you can, otherwise, you are using someone else’s content illegally.
 So don’t get the law after you, instead, take the time and do your due diligence to make sure you are A-OK before using them in your projects.